itrocket-team/testnet_guides/celestia/BlockspaceRace/tenderduty.md

 Default port on tenderduty is 8888

 ## Turn on firewall to protect your server and open the required port
->Default P2P port is 26656, prometheus - 26660 and tenderduty - 8888. if you have custom ports on your node or have another nodes in this server, check it and open custom ports!
+>Default tenderduty port - 8888. if you have custom ports on your node or have another nodes in this server, check it and open custom ports!

 ~~~
 sudo apt install ufw